-7. Draw out the map of the system that includes a visual representation of raw ingredients, decision points, structures, and outcomes.
+8. Draw the map of the system and include a visual representation of raw materials, time, decision points, structures, and desired outcomes.

-Most likely, it will be similar to the illustration in the workbook.
-This important and useful step helps students lock in the learning about systems and move forward more quickly in creating new systems.
+This important and useful step helps clients lock in the learning about systems and move forward in creating new systems.